Beginning Amateur Radio

 Ofcom offers three levels of licence: Foundation, Intermediate, and Full.
 You usually take each examination one at a time, but for those who already have experience of radio elsewhere, there is a “Direct to Full” examination available.

-Let’s talk about you starting with the foundation licence.
+Let’s talk about starting with the foundation licence.

 You go about obtaining your licence by:

-• Alternatively, you can purchase study guides and teach yourself.
+- Alternatively, you can purchase study guides and teach yourself (see RSGB Exam Guides).

 Once you have passed your Foundation exam, you’ll be issued a call sign—your unique identifier when operating your radio.
 This is issued free of charge for life (or as part of your examination fee, if you want to see it that way).
 You’ll then be free to use amateur radio as you like (within the boundaries outlined in your licence).

-However, if you wish you may want to advance to the Intermediate Licence, which requires more in-depth knowledge of radio operation, allows greater transmission power and access to a few more frequency bands.
+However, if you wish, you may want to advance to the Intermediate Licence, which requires more in-depth knowledge of radio operation and allows greater transmission power and access to a few more frequency bands.

 The Full Licence gives you maximum access to frequencies and transmission power, as well as the ability to operate internationally without restrictions.

-Each step requires additional learning and exams, but they open up more opportunities, technical challenges, and offer additional privileges.
+Each step requires additional learning and exams, but they open up more opportunities and technical challenges along with gaining additional privileges.

-If you choose a base station, you will need a separate antenna (if using RF radio without Internet connection).
+A base station is a transceiver that runs from your “shack”.
+A base station will need an antenna installing (if you’re using RF radio without an Internet connection).
 Such antennas may be homemade (lots of information on the Internet, and this website about that) or commercial.
-They can be fitted onto the top of your roof, or temporarily on the top of your car.
+They can be fitted onto the top of your shack’s roof or temporarily erected in your garden (removed when you’ve finished for the day).
 Many options!

-Alternatively, if you choose a digital radio (DMR, Yaesu C4FM/Fusion, ICOM D-Star etc) you can connect your radio to others via an Internet connection.
-No antenna needed (though you will still need to be licenced even through the transmission is going though your broadband router).
+Alternatively, if you choose a digital base station (DMR, Yaesu C4FM/Fusion, ICOM D-Star etc) These transceivers can use either an antenna or your home Internet connection (or both).
+Even if you choose no antenna, you will still need to be licensed even though the transmission is going through your broadband router.

 Join a Radio Club

-Joining an amateur radio club can be one of the best steps to take as a beginner.
-Clubs are filled with experienced operators who can provide valuable advice, help you with your equipment, and offer hands-on experience.
+There’s lots of information on the Internet, but joining an amateur radio club can help put you in touch with people having lots of experience.
+Amateur Radio Clubs are filled with experienced operators who can provide valuable advice, help you with your equipment, offer hands-on experience, and arrange regular “field days” (meetings where members operate radio together).

 You can find an RSGB-affiliated club via the RSGB Website: https://rsgb.org/main/clubs/club-finder/